datacontroller/docs.datacontroller.io/docs/dci-deploysasviya.md

 ## Full Version - Manual Deploy
 -->

-There are three main parts to this proces:
+There are several parts to this proces:

 1. Create the Compute Context
 2. Deploy Frontend
-2. Deploy Backend
+4. Prepare the database and update settings (optional)
-3. Update the Compute Context autoexec
+5. Update the Compute Context autoexec

 ### Create Compute Context